Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation

-If the measured long glitch template amplitude for each event in the vicinity of the largest event is above the threshold, fixed to 0.5 times the expected amplitude for a long glitch at the measured peak amplitude, then the long glitch template is removed from the data.
-The expected amplitude of the long tail of glitches account for the non--linearity described in Section~\ref{sub:longgl}.
-To do so we use a simple empirical quadratic law which is fitted to the data, relating the glitch template amplitude and the peak amplitude.
-To remove the template from the data, we use the fitted value of the amplitude of the long glitch template for events above 10 sigmas.
-Glitches with overall amplitude below 10 sigmas are treated either as long or slow glitches, and the amplitude is fixed to the expected values since 1.: the long glitches dominate at low amplitude, and 2.: the fitting errors are larger than the model uncertainties.
+If the measured long glitch template amplitude for an event in the vicinity of the largest event is above the threshold (fixed to 0.5 times the expected amplitude for a long glitch at the measured peak amplitude), then the long glitch template is removed from the data.
+The expected amplitude of the long glitch tail accounts for the nonlinearity described in Sect.~\ref{sub:longgl}; we use a simple empirical quadratic law, which is fitted to the data, relating the glitch template amplitude and the peak amplitude.
+To remove the template from the data, we use the fitted value of the amplitude of the long glitch template for events above $10\,\sigma$.
+Glitches with overall amplitude below $10\,\sigma$ are treated either as long or slow glitches, and the amplitude is fixed to the expected values.
+This is because the long glitches dominate at low amplitude, and because the fitting errors are larger than the model uncertainties.
 The fitted short glitch template is not removed from the data (this has no impact on the data as discussed later): affected data are just flagged.